Zeenobit/moonshine_behavior/README.md

 app.add_plugins(BehaviorPlugin::<Bird>::default())
     .add_systems(Update, transition::<Bird>);
 ```

+You can define your systems before or after the `transition` system.
+Usually, systems that cause behavior change should run before transition while systems that handle behavior logic should run after transition.

 #### 4. Spawn a `BehaviorBundle`:
 For behavior system to work, you must insert your behavior using a `BehaviorBundle`.